dalefugier/Moose/README.md

 The solution contains the following projects:

-1.)
-Moose        - Rhino 5 C++ plug-in
+* Moose        - Rhino 5 C++ plug-in
-2.)
-MooseCoreLib - Rhino 5-dependent C++ DLL that is used by Moose.
+* MooseCoreLib - Rhino 5-dependent C++ DLL that is used by Moose.
-3.)
-MooseCommon  - .NET assembly that exposes the functions exported from MooseCoreLib.
+* MooseCommon  - .NET assembly that exposes the functions exported from MooseCoreLib.
-4.)
-MooseNet     - RhinoCommon plug-in that references MooseCommon.
+* MooseNet     - RhinoCommon plug-in that references MooseCommon.
+* MooseGh      - Grasshopper component that references MooseCommon.

 Building Sample
 --------------------